chinesedfan/You-Dont-Know-Axios/README.md

 Why not amend axios official document directly?
 This personal repository can be updated sooner, and affects axios reputations less.
 Feedbacks will also be shared with axios team timely.

-Welcome everyone to open issue or pull request to give suggestions.
+Welcome everyone to open issue or pull request to give suggestions for this document.
+But don't ask axios questions here.

 ## License